- Professor John Barbur (Principal Investigator)

-Professor John Barbur and Dr Marisa Rodriguez-Carmona from the Department of Optometry and Visual Science in the School of Health and Psychological Sciences, co-authored research into assessing the severity of colour vision lost, published in Aviation, Space and Environmental Medicine.
+Professor John Barbur and Dr Marisa Rodriguez-Carmona from the Department of Optometry and Visual Science in the School of Health & Psychological Sciences, co-authored research into assessing the severity of colour vision lost, published in Aviation, Space and Environmental Medicine.

 What did we explore and how?

 The problem with conventional colour assessment tests such as the Ishihara Test (IT) is that they produce inconsistent results and do not quantify accurately an individual's severity of colour vision loss.
 Since these tests were developed to screen for normal colour vision, not the severity of colour vision loss, there are no objective pass/fail limits for deciding when an applicant can no longer be considered safe.